 The PRD coordinates and supervises all aspects of the Band as seen from outside.
 The public relations area of the Band allows members to develop their skills in photography, publicity, recruiting, design, publications, and fundraising by spreading the name of the Band both in and outside of the Cal community.

-The Drum Major and his Stunt Committee are responsible for charting full Band performances including Pregame, Halftime, and Postgame field performances.
-Along with the Director, the Drum Major coordinates, plans, and runs all marching rehearsals.
+The Drum Major and their Stunt Committee are responsible for charting full Band performances including Pregame, Halftime, and Postgame field performances.
+The Drum Major coordinates, plans, and runs all marching rehearsals.
 This area of leadership is concerned with maintaining and improving the marching excellence of the Band.

 The Student Director leads the Band in more ways than one.
-Along with his Musical Activities Committee (MAC) and the Director, he helps ensure musical quality and integrity during performances.
-His duties include working with arrangers and copyists to secure music and with the Director, MAC, and Director’s Assistants (DAs) to ensure superior performance of the music, and handling our performance schedule and requests.
+Along with their Musical Activities Committee (MAC) and the Director, the Student Director helps ensure musical quality and integrity during performances.
+Their duties include working with arrangers and copyists to secure music and with the Director, MAC, and Director’s Assistants (DAs) to ensure superior performance of the music, and handling our performance schedule and requests.

 The Executive Secretary is in charge of internal communications, attendance, the annual apparel order, and other projects aimed toward improving the overall experience of being in the Band.
 Her goal is to ensure that information from the Executive Committee is being relayed to the Band’s membership and vice-versa, via minutes, calendars, and e-mails.